 Both those older tests missed many cases of pancreatitis or falsely suggested pancreatitis when no pancreatic problems really existed.
-In short they were both inaccurate and non-specific.
+In short, they were both inaccurate and non-specific.
 Sometimes the results were elevated when the pancreas was inflamed; but sometimes the pancreas was inflamed and the tests were normal.
-In still other cases, blood lipase and/or amylase were elevated do to a health issue, but the problem was somewhere other than the pancreas (eg the intestine, liver, gall bladder or kidneys).
+In still other cases, blood lipase and/or amylase were elevated due to a health issue, but the problem was somewhere other than the pancreas (e.g. the intestine, liver, gall bladder or kidneys).

-The patented cPL test , designed for dogs and the fPL test, designed for cats appear to have much better track record in zeroing in on pancreatic problems when they are the source of excess lipase in your dog or cat’s blood.
-These tests ares often run in an attempt to explain the cause of a sudden bout of vomiting, depression and abdominal pain in your dog or cat.
+The patented cPL test, designed for dogs and the fPL test, designed for cats appear to have a much better track record in zeroing in on pancreatic problems when they are the source of excess lipase in your dog or cat’s blood.
+These tests are often run in an attempt to explain the cause of a sudden bout of vomiting, depression and abdominal pain in your dog or cat.

 These tests are thought to be perhaps 75% accurate in predicting ongoing pancreatic problems.
-A 2012 study emphasizes that false-positive and false-negative PLI test results still occur (ref)
+A 2012 study emphasizes that false-positive and false-negative PLI test results still occur (read here)